ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 3. [Use a specific subnet as the ONLY allowed subnet to use RDP and SSH to spoke vms](#3-Use-a-specific-subnet-as-the-only-allowed-subnet-to-use-rdp-and-ssh-to-spoke-vms)

 ### (1) Hub-spoke with both firewall and vpn
-Deploy an advanced hub-spoke typology containing both an Azure Firewall and Azure Point-2-site VPN.
+Deploy an advanced hub-spoke topology containing both an Azure Firewall and Azure Point-2-site VPN.
 Because we deploy the Firewall, route tables are also created.
 Please note that a lot more specific configuration can be achieved on the "vpn" And "firewall" Objects respectively - See the [Parameters](#parameters) Section for more details

 ```hcl
 module "advanced_spoke_with_all_components" {